 - Understand the methods you can apply to effectively stop major accidents and incidents by “stopping” human error.

-- Understand what are the most effective human performance improvement techniques and which ones are counterproductive (yes, some techniques really don’t work).
+- Understand what the most effective human performance improvement techniques and which ones are counterproductive (yes, some techniques don’t work) are.

 Then you should attend this course.